-Information for prospective patients in the trial has been updated at www.cancerresearchuk.org.
+Information for prospective patients in the clinical trial of extending the age range for breast cancer screening has been updated at www.cancerresearchuk.org.
 After long term pressure from HealthWatch and others, it is good to see that the trial is now being described more openly.
 It is clearly stated that the policy on screening the extended age ranges will depend on the outcome of this trial, although that won't be known until 2022.

 We were dissatisfied that the Research Ethics Committee (REC) did not appear to take our previous concerns seriously, so we sent an appeal letter on 29th December 2014.
 This letter is here.
 We itemised 20 issues that needed to be addressed by the REC.
 After regular prompting, we eventually received a reply dated 20th March 2015, Oversight of REC decisions is provided by the National Research Ethics Advisors’ Panel (NREAP).
 In summary, this body dismissed most of our concerns, and allowed the study to proceed unconditionally.

 A flavour of its approach may be gained from the response to our very first concern number 1(a), which was about addressing the initial ethical approval given to this trial which has rolled over despite the rationale changing:

 The committee do not seem to have addressed, as separate matters, the continuing REC approval of the original study followed by the question of a substantial amendment.

 The Committee has stated that no data (published work, comments by breast cancer specialists) had been provided by you to back up the points made and it was felt that the criticisms of the study had no substance.

 This was a question about what the REC had failed to do.
 Hence there was no need for any supporting data.
 The response makes no sense.